10 email newsletter examples for better customer relationships in 2025

-Brain Pickings.
+Marginalian.
 Morning Brew.
-The Skimm.
-The Daily Beast.
+The Daily Skimm.
 The Morning Newsletter by The New York Times.

-These are some of North America’s most popular newsletters, and they all have one thing in common: They give people useful information they wouldn’t get anywhere else in an accessible format.
+These are some examples of North America’s most popular email newsletters, and they all have one thing in common: they give people useful information they wouldn’t get anywhere else in an accessible format.

-Your brand’s newsletter won’t look exactly like these newsletters.
+Your brand’s newsletter won’t look exactly like these email newsletter examples.
 You have a product to sell, and your email marketing strategy is measured at least in part by the revenue it generates.

 If you’re ready to get started on production, learn all about how to create a newsletter.
 If you’re looking for inspiration, you’ve landed on the right page.